 In weeping for his sins, Ignatius went on pilgrimage to Our Lady of Montserrat.
 He prayed for forgiveness and spent months inside the cave of Manresa, where he began writing his spiritual exercises.
 While he was discerning spirits, St. Ignatius contemplated King Solomon.
 Solomon had asked God for a docile heart, which in the Hebrew meant a heart that listens.
 Ignatius grew to understand that one must listen to the thoughts that come into our minds.
 In this way, one is able to determine whether they give joy or sorrow once they have finished.
 Third, the Saint of Loyola desired to put Christ in the center of everything.
 He desired to make Christ known, and so decided to become a missionary.
 He then traveled to learn about being a missionary in Jerusalem and Paris.
 In Paris, St. Ignatius of Loyola began the Jesuit missionaries.

-Resources: our Saint of the Week Virtual Pilgrimage on St. Ignatius of Loyola (coming soon to YouTube)
+Resources: our Saint of the Week Virtual Pilgrimage on St. Ignatius of Loyola (watch on YouTube here)